misterfifths/spi-seq/README.md

 One thing that greatly effects how you'll interact with them: `Track` objects are immutable.
 All the methods that manipulate them return new `Track` instances, rather than changing the one on which they are called.

+Much of the power of spi-seq lies in its track mutation methods.
+Let's take a look at some of them.
 In these examples, I'm omitting most boilerplate and the `track_live_loop` calls for playback.

 You can transpose all notes in a track some number of semitones with `transpose`.
 You can merge the slots in two tracks with the `|` operator.
 So here's how you might construct a track that plays the notes in a C3 major 9th chord, together with those same notes down a fifth: